stevendelro/mongodb-users/README.md

 ## What does it do?

 Nothing.
-This isn't project that's meant for a user to interface with.
+This isn't a project that's meant for a user to interface with.

 All of the code from this project is concerned with teaching the student how to properly perform all MongoDB operations with a barrage of examples, explanations and subsequent tests to verify correct input/output.